akki8400/prometheous-setup/README.md

 Cadvisor

-All config varibbles are defined at:
+All config variables are defined at:

 ```
 var/main.yml